mlflow/mlflow-website/website/blog/2024-06-26-llm-as-judge/index.md

 ```

-Define out LLM function (in this case it can be any function that follows certain input /output formats that MLflow evalaute supports).
+Define out LLM function (in this case it can be any function that follows certain input/output formats that [`mlflow.evaluate()`](https://mlflow.org/docs/latest/python_api/mlflow.html#mlflow.evaluate)).

 ```python
 # Using custom function